czyys/dustforceguide/README.md

 ### Jumping ###

-If you’re not sure, for a normal ground jump there are only two kinds of it - low jump (also reffered to as short hop) and high jump.
+There are only two kinds of ground jumps - low jump (also referred to as short hop) and high jump.
 If you hold the ‘jump’ key for the entire duration of jump squat animation (which in a usual scenario lasts 8 frames) you’re going to do a high jump.
 Holding 'jump' any shorter will result in a low jump.

 There is no height you can reach in between them by holding the ‘jump’ key shorter/longer like in some other games.
 And there is only one kind of airjump, holding 'jump' doesn't affect its height.